Petersoj/alpaca-java/README.md

 String oAuthToken = "<some OAuth token>";
 AlpacaAPI alpacaAPI = new AlpacaAPI(oAuthToken);

-// The following approach uses builder pattern.
-Attributes not provided explicitly are retrieved from 'alpaca.properties' file
-AlpacaAPI alpacaAPI = AlpacaAPI.builder()
+// This approach uses a builder pattern.
+Attributes not provided explicitly are retrieved from 'alpaca.properties' file AlpacaAPI alpacaAPI = AlpacaAPI.builder()
     .withEndpointAPIType(EndpointAPIType.PAPER)
     .build();